SIRKIN LAW GROUP, PC

 For example, if your spouse owned a house before you were married, and the mortgage on that house was paid from his wages during the marriage, that house is now partially community property.

-If you signed a prenuptial agreement, a transmutation agreement, or a postnuptial agreement, you may have waived many of your rights.
-Therefore, you must obtain legal advice to protect your rights.
+agreement, you may have waived many of your rights.
+Therefore, you must obtain

 2. Your spouse cannot give away community property BEFORE he dies, to someone else, without your WRITTEN consent.